Shear (sheet metal): Guillotine

 The design of press tools is an engineering compromise.
 A sharp edge, strength, and durability are ideal, but a sharp edge is not very strong or durable, so blades for metal work tend to be square-edged rather than knife-edged.
 Typical workpiece materials include aluminum, brass, bronze, and mild steel because of their outstanding shearability ratings.
 Stainless steel is not sheared as often due to its tendency to work-harden.

 Other geometric possibilities include the squaring shear, angle shear, bow-tie shear and bar shear.
 All of these have many different uses and are all used regularly in certain manufacturing fields.

 Power shears

-A power shear is electrically or pneumatically powered liderwally a hand tool designed to blank large pieces of sheet metal.
+A power shear is electrically or pneumatically powered hand tool designed to blank large pieces of sheet metal.
 They are designed to cut straight lines and relatively large radius curves.
 They are advantageous over a bandsaw because there is not a size limit.
 Large versions can cut sheet metal up to 12 gauge.

 An alternative to the hand tools are hydraulically powered tools attached to heavy machinery.
 They are usually used to cut materials that are too bulky to be transported to a cutting facility, too big or dangerous for the hand tools and are stored at remote locations (e.g. mines, forests).